namespace-ee/react-calendar-timeline/README.md

 }
 ```

+## onEndTimeChange(visibleTimeStart, visibleTimeEnd)

+A function that's called when the user has finished scrolling.

 ## onBoundsChange(canvasTimeStart, canvasTimeEnd)

 Called when the bounds in the calendar's canvas change.
 Use it for example to load new data to display. (see "Behind the scenes" below). `canvasTimeStart` and `canvasTimeEnd` are unix timestamps in milliseconds.